shiva2099/TGCompressbot/README.md

 ---

-# unStable till4 Video Compressor Bot
+# Video Compressor Bot

 A Telegram Video Compressor Bot By [BhardwajjEE](https://telegram.me/Priyanshu_bhardwaj). **This bot works for all!** No need to define each user IDs to use bot.
 Also works in Group.
+With Bot Log Support .
 ### Demo Bot:
 <a href="https://t.me/CompresserRobot"><img src="https://img.shields.io/badge/CompresserROBOT-Telegram-orange"></a>